 Before tapping your home equity, however, look at all the options for student loans, including the terms and interest rates.
 Defaulting on a student loan will hurt your credit, but if you default on a home equity loan, you could lose your house.

-Also, if you want to fund your child’s education with a home equity loan product, be sure to calculate the monthly payments during the amortization period and determine whether you can pay off this debt before retirement.
-If it doesn’t seem feasible, you may want to have your child take out a student loan themself, as they will have many more income-making years to repay the debt.
+Also, if you want to fund your child’s education with a home equity loan product, be sure to calculate the monthly payments during the amortization period and determine whether you can pay this debt off before retirement.
+If it doesn’t seem feasible, you may want to have your child take out a student loan, as they will have many more income-making years to repay the debt.

 Why use home equity for this: Using home equity to pay for college expenses can be a good, low-interest option if you find better rates than with student loans.